 After 20,000 Leagues Under the Sea closed, Disney executives wanted to revitalize Adventureland with a new attraction concept.
-Originally, the idea was a Jules Verne-inspired mini land called Vulcania.
+The original idea was Vulcania, a Jules Verne-inspired mini-land.

-Not long after the wheels started turning on the Vulcania project, “Atlantis: The Lost Empire” was released.
+“Atlantis: The Lost Empire” hit theaters not long after the wheels started turning on the Vulcania project.
 This shifted the focus on the new attraction towards a more Atlantis-focused concept.
 Instead of Vulcania, the new land was going to be “Whitmore Enterprises Base Camp.”

 The theme of this new area revolved around Preston Whitmore, who was working to make Atlantis open to the public and offer tours of the land’s central landmark: Fire Mountain.

-Fire Mountain would have been accessed by a new path between Pirates of the Caribbean and Jungle Cruise, leading to Whitmore Enterprises base camp on the edge of the Walt Disney World Railroad.
+To get to Fire Mountain, a new path between Pirates of the Caribbean and Jungle Cruise would lead to Whitmore Enterprises base camp on the edge of the Walt Disney World Railroad.

-The story of the ride would have been set two years after the film ended, in 1916.
+According to the ride’s story, it took place in 1916, two years after the film ended.
 Riders would have hopped into Whitmore’s newly developed vehicles for an exciting expedition.
 The journey would have had a few mishaps along the way and the ride was going to take a detour through the lava-filled caverns of Fire Mountain.

 At the time, this ride’s design was pretty cutting edge for Disney’s Imagineers.
 The hybrid coaster would have had two different ride systems, a standard coaster track and a suspended track.
 The unique feature would have had the cars hooked up to a suspended track in order to fly through the caverns filled with lava from the volcano.

 Want more Unbuilt Disney?
-Here are five attractions that almost made it to Epcot’s World Showcase.
+Check out five attractions that almost made it to Epcot’s World Showcase.
 Although Fire Mountain never quite came to life, there is still so much movie-inspired awesomeness to explore at Magic Kingdom!
-Check it out for yourself with discount Disney tickets from Tickets2You.